Dynamical photon sphere and time evolving shadow around black holes with temporal accretion: Analytical investigation: shell accretion

 are satisfied.

-Eqs.~\eqref{eq:continuity-kv} and \eqref{eq:krbeforeafter} determine the value of $r_0$ for the desired null geodesic which corresponds to the photon sphere\footnote{ If we remove the square roots in Eq.~\eqref{eq:eqforr0}, we obtain a simple equation $r_0^4 - 2(M_1+M_2)r^3 + 27 M_1^2M_2^2=0$.
+Equations~\eqref{eq:continuity-kv} and \eqref{eq:krbeforeafter} determine the value of $r_0$ for the desired null geodesic which corresponds to the photon sphere\footnote{ If we remove the square roots in Eq.~\eqref{eq:eqforr0}, then we obtain a simple equation $r_0^4 - 2(M_1+M_2)r^3 + 27 M_1^2M_2^2=0$.
 We should be careful about that the solution of this equation may not satisfy the original equation~\eqref{eq:eqforr0}. }

 The solution of Eq.~\eqref{eq:eqforr0} is given by

 with

 We should note that \eqref{eq:exactsolr0} also satisfies Eq.~\eqref{eq:discontinuity-kr}.
 To understand the property of Eq.~\eqref{eq:exactsolr0}, it is convenient to introduce $\delta r_0$ as